se1yu/se1yu/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
 Hello!
-I'm a senior in the Houston area - feel free to look around my non traditional Repos
+I'm a senior in the Houston area - feel free to look around my non traditional repos
 - 🔭 I’m currently working on Hack Club's Arcade Event!
 So enjoy some not-so-common repositories for things like art, graphics, and ukelele!
 - 🌱 I’m currently learning Design on Figma + Web Development!
+- Feel free to connect with me on social platforms at my handle